-Arrive in Kiruna at any time.
-You will be met at the airport for your transfer to your hotel.
-There is one arrival transfer to the hotel, which is outside of Kiruna, so we ask you to meet at a central point for pick up.
-Please advise us of your flight times at the time of booking so that we can arrange transfer for you.
+Arrive in Kiruna where you will be met at the airport for your transfer to your hotel.
+Please advise us of your flight times at the time of booking so that we can arrange the transfer for you.
 There’s no time to waste as you head out into the cold for your first activity, a close up encounter with some of the local inhabitants, the moose.
 Head out from Kiruna to the moose park in Vittangi, and get up close and personal with some of these noble creatures.
 Learn about these animals in their natural habitiat before returning to Kiruna for the evening and some dinner.
 Please note that the visit to the moose park will be in the late afternoon so should you want to take part on this please arrive latest to the airport by 5:30pm.
 If you arrive earlier please check the welcome note in the lobby for the times of visit to the moose park.

 After breakfast transfer to the kennels to meet your team of dogs, your personal transport for the next few days.
 You are kitted out with cold weather clothing and given a full safety briefing before you get started.
 You will be provided with a large coverall which goes over your own ski gear, warm boots (that go over your own hiking boots), mittens, and a hat.
 We recommend that you familiarise yourself as much as you can with your dogs before you get started.
 You don’t want them running away from you!
 Once you are acquainted with your team of dogs, its time to get going.
 There’s nothing these dogs like more than running over the snow.
 Once the leader of the pack gets going, then all the other dogs will follow to see if they can catch them up.
 Remember though, its not a race so there's no overtaking.
 We do our best to keep the dogs calm and get them into a good rhythm.
 Your first priority once you’ve stopped is to care for your dogs.
 They’ve put in a lot of hard work, so it’s only fair that you feed them and make sure they are warm.
-After this, realax in the cabin for lunch before trying a local skill, ice fishing.
+After this, relax in the cabin for lunch before trying a local skill, ice fishing.
 Drill the ice holes, feed them and mark them before insulating them.
 The rest of the evening is free for dinner and the option for a sauna.
 Approximate mushing time: 25km